 As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

-Signs, mailers, phone calls, polls, Facebook ads, you name it, they all cost money.
+Signs, mailers, phone calls, polls, Facebook ads, you name it — they all cost money.

-But you can’t raise the money you need without asking for it.
+And you can’t raise the money you need without asking for it.

 You can’t be afraid to ask for money for your campaign.

 If you’re going to raise the cash to be competitive, you need to put aside any fear or uneasiness you have about asking people for money.

 Remember, you’re not asking for the money for yourself.

 You’re asking for the money to better your community and make a difference.

 With that covered, here are the five proven ways you can ask people for campaign contributions.

 1. In Person